|

 WRITING

-• You must brainstorm ideas for your essay and then select the best ones.
+• BEFORE WRITING you must brainstorm ideas for your essay and then select the best ones.

 1. Introduction: what you are going to write about.